aknackiron/testdroid-documentation/espresso/index.md

 ## Step #2:

-Once the test project is configured, build it and upload into Testdroid Cloud.
+Once the test project is configured, build it and upload into Bitbar Testing.
 Under test run creation, create a standard "Android" type project, upload the application and test APKs and select wanted device group.

 ## Step #3: